Lou St. Amant Field

-Lou St. Amant Field is a baseball venue located in Monroe, Louisiana.
-It is home to the Louisiana–Monroe Warhawks college baseball team of the Division I Sun Belt Conference.
-The venue was opened in 1983 and has a capacity of 1,800 spectators.
-Formerly known as Warhawk Field, the venue was renamed ahead of the 2024 season for former UL Monroe head coach Lou St. Amant, during whose tenure (1976-1993) the park opened.
+Lou St. Amant Field is a baseball venue located in Monroe, in the U.S. state of Louisiana.
+Located on the campus of the University of Louisiana at Monroe (ULM), it is home to the Louisiana–Monroe Warhawks baseball team of the Division I Sun Belt Conference (SBC).
+The stadium has a seating capacity of 1,800 spectators.

+The stadium was opened in 1983 and was known as Warhawk Field until 2023, when it was renamed for ULM head coach Lou St. Amant, during whose tenure from 1976 to 1993 the park opened.

 The field features a hybrid bermuda grass surface, practice facilities, offices, and tailgate areas located down both foul lines.

 In 2013, the Warhawks ranked 44th among Division I baseball programs in attendance, averaging 1,439 per home game.